IBM/heart-library/docs/source/setup_and_access.rst

 (Optional) Development Environment via Poetry
 It may be beneficial for developers to set up an environment from a reproducible source of truth.
 This environment is useful for developers that wish to work within a pull request or leverage the same development conditions used by HEART contributors.
-Please follow the instructions for installation via Poetry within the official HEART repository:  https://github.com/IBM/heart-library/poetry_install.md
+Please follow the `instructions for installation via Poetry <https://github.com/IBM/heart-library/blob/main/poetry_installation.md>`_ within the official HEART GitHub repository.

 .. code-block::